cloudscale-ch/ui-driver-cloudscale/README.md

 ## Using the cloudscale.ch UI Driver

-See the Rancher Documentation on [how to add a node driver](https://rancher.com/docs/rancher/v2.x/en/admin-settings/drivers/node-drivers/) to your installation.
+See the Rancher Documentation on [how to add a node driver](https://rancher.com/docs/rancher/v2.6/en/admin-settings/drivers/node-drivers/) to your installation.
 The relevant part is in 'Adding Custom Node Drivers':

 1. From the navigation expandable from the top left, choose Global Apps > Cluster Management.
 Then navigate to Clusters > Drivers.
 From the Drivers page, select the Node Drivers tab.
-1. Click Add Node Driver or just active the driver if the "Cloudscale" driver is already present.
+1. Click Add Node Driver or just activate the driver if the "Cloudscale" driver is already present.
 1. Complete the Add Node Driver form.
 Then click Create:

     | Key               | Value |